emissary-ingress/emissary/README.md

 Getting Started
 ===============

-You can get Ambassador up and running in less than a minute by running it locally with Docker.
-Follow the instructions here: https://www.getambassador.io#get-started.
+You can get Ambassador up and running in just three steps.
+Follow the instructions here: https://www.getambassador.io/docs/latest/tutorials/getting-started/.

-For production usage, Ambassador runs in Kubernetes.
-For a Kubernetes deployment, follow the instructions at https://www.getambassador.io/user-guide/getting-started.

 If you are looking for a Kubernetes ingress controller, Ambassador provides a superset of the functionality of a typical ingress controller.
 (It does the traditional routing, and layers on a raft of configuration options.)
 This blog post covers [Kubernetes ingress](https://blog.getambassador.io/kubernetes-ingress-nodeport-load-balancers-and-ingress-controllers-6e29f1c44f2d).